 • Local Observing Opportunities

 Much closer to home the club, in cooperation with the Palisades Interstate Parks Commission, holds monthly "Joy of the Universe" (JOU) open to the public star parties at Anthony Wayne State Park from April through November.
 This is where many people obtain their initial exposure to observational Astronomy by viewing through telescopes owned by our club members.
 We also have exclusive permits for our members at two great dark sky observing sites - Lake Taghkanic State Park and Lake Wawayanda State Park.

 Each Spring we sponsor the "Northeast Astronomy Forum and Telescope Show", held at the RCC Field house in Suffern, New York.
 Come and rub shoulders with some of the biggest names in space and astronomy science.
 This full day of talks and lectures by prominent thinkers, professionals, and amateur astronomers, and a commercial display of astronomical equipment by manufacturers and retail vendors attracts 4,000+ amateur astronomers and enthusiasts from all over the world, looking for bargains on equipment to enrich their hobby.
 If you ever wished you could "try before you buy", you can do it here.

 • Reduced Rate Subscriptions

-Members of the club enjoy special "club rate" prices for annual subscriptions to the two most popular magazines, Sky & Telescope and Astronomy.
+Members of the club enjoy special "club rate" prices for annual subscriptions to the two most popular magazines, Astronomy and Amateur Astronomy.
 The publishers of both offer discounts to members of participating clubs.
-Savings can be equal to the annual club membership fee.
+Savings can be equal to our annual club membership fee.